irshadgit/vayu-pipeline-copilot/github-mcp/README.md

 ## Features

 - **get_file_contents**: Get the contents of files or directories in GitHub repositories
+- **search_code**: Search for files in GitHub repositories using the Git Trees API
+- **create_branch**: Create new branches in GitHub repositories from existing branches
 - Support for specific branches, tags, or commits
 - Clean, minimal implementation following MCP standards